Tools - Rubrics

 Typically, a rubric is presented as a grid which lists the objectives of the assignment, task, or experience along the side, and possible ratings across the top.
 A detailed scoring rubric will include in each cell of the grid, a description of the kinds of performance that would warrant the rating.
 A more general rubric might simply list the objectives and perhaps a range of scores, either numerically (e.g. 1-5) or as a descriptive (e.g. "Needs work," "Satisfactory," "Excellent").

-"Rubrics Presentation at Tri-College retreat" [pdf] for our Teagle Foundation Systematic Improvement Grant: Sustainable Department-Level Assessment of Student Learning at Haverford College, by Robin Huntington Shores, Director of Institutional Research, January 26, 2010.
+"Rubrics Presentation at Tri-College retreat" [pdf] for our Teagle Foundation Systematic Improvement Grant: Sustainable Department-Level Assessment of Student Learning at Haverford College, by Robin Huntington Shores, Director of Institutional Effectiveness, Research & Assessment, January 26, 2010.

 (A number of the projects for the grant mentioned above made use of rubrics.
 See the project's Website for more information.)